 Your fence is a property divider.
 Your fence is one of the first things people see when they see your property.
 Your fence is something you have to view each time you go outside.
 Your fence is an expression of who you are and the amount of pride you have in your home.
-Your fence is a blank canvas waiting to be beautiful, useful, and appreciated.

 If you have a fence that could use some stain, do not call a painter.
 You can do this job yourself and save money, impress your friends and family, and be proud of your accomplishment.

 There are several different ways to stain a fence so let’s examine these methods, and get you ready.

 Tips on how to stain a fence with brush

 A paint brush is an effective and efficient tool that you can use to apply stain to your outdoor fencing.
 A paint brush is fairly self-explanatory and they are a very cost effective tool.

 When preparing to paint a fence with a paintbrush your first consideration will be to gather all of the necessary tools to do the job with.

 - A power washer or a hose that has a high pressure nozzle attached to it